Why Is Proper Food Storage Important?

-If the food products are not stored at the right temperature range, it’s perishability could drastically increase.
-Food products that could be stored for months will only last a few days outside of the appropriate storage environment.
+Storing the food products outside the recommended temperature range could drastically increase its perishability.
+Food products that could be stored for months will only last a few days outside the appropriate environment.

 Refer to the image below for a guideline on food products storage temperature range.

 What Is A Temperature Monitoring System?

 Businesses manage multiple cold rooms, freezers, and chillers.
 This is to accommodate the various temperature ranges needed for storing various food products.

 These cold storage equipment’s includes a default temperature monitoring system provided by the vendor.
 But, it lacks certain features required for businesses to maintain constant optimal temperature conditions for their food products.
 This is why investing in an external wireless temperature monitoring system is ideal.